-CLCT’s design experts reflect more than thirty-five years of experience assisting the legal community with technology advice and counseling.
+CLCT’s design experts reflect more than fifty years of experience assisting the legal community with technology advice and counseling.
 Whether designing entire courtroom systems from the ground up, advising on specific technology choices, or assisting in personnel training, CLCT is uniquely positioned to help.

 CLCT wants to make sure your project starts out right.
 Before building or designing any system, the most important step is to know your needs.
 CLCT will work with you to conduct a comprehensive, impartial analysis of your current technologies.
 CLCT’s consultants can advise you on how to better use the technology you already have, or help you understand which new technologies could be implemented.

 Whether retrofitting an existing system, or building from the ground up, we have the experience and expertise to create a high-tech system to help meet your courtroom needs.
 Starting with a thorough assessment, we tailor a custom design plan with your needs and goals in mind.
-We will create several design options that fit within your budgetary and physical constraints, and will do everything we can to help you make an informed decision.
+We will create design options that fit within your budgetary and physical constraints, and will do everything we can to help you make an informed decision.

 Audio/Visual Systems Design